-JUNE 24, 2017
+June 24, 2017

 The lineup of this year’s storytellers included Oluremi Oliver and Deborah Wright of the Cleveland Association of Black Storytellers, Wandering Aesthetics, Donna Willingham, Allie Theiss, Carol Weakland, Gail Nyoka, and Rachel Baird.
 The closing set by Story Club/Literary Cleveland was hosted by Dana Norris and included stories from Ian Whippie, Lawrence Solomon, and Diane Ferri.

-APRIL 11, 2017
+April 11, 2017

-MARCH 31/APRIL 1, 2017
+March 31/April 1, 2017

-Playwrights Local was proud to serve as a “Community Partner” or sponsor for the world premiere of filmmaker Catherine Gund’s Dispatches from Cleveland (2017), a documentary examining race relations and police use of force here in our city.
+Playwrights Local was proud to serve as a “Community Partner” or sponsor for the world premiere of filmmaker Catherine Gund’s Dispatches from Cleveland (2017), a documentary examining race relations and police use of force in our city.

-Combining five shorter documentary segments, Dispatches from Cleveland focuses on ordinary Clevelanders who have been long shaken by police misconduct, social discrimination, and poverty.
+Combining five shorter documentary segments, Dispatches from Cleveland focuses on ordinary Clevelanders who have been shaken by police misconduct, social discrimination, and poverty.
 Produced by Aubin Pictures, the film depicts intersecting movements in Cleveland and examines how residents’ love for their hometown pushes them to work together to bring about real change in one of the most racially divided cities in America.

 Find information on the film and festival at: https://www.clevelandfilm.org/films/2017/dispatches-from-cleveland

-SEPTEMBER 2, 2016
+September 2, 2016

 The tireless and inspiring Jan Ridgeway asked us to bring our “community response” to the Tamir Rice shooting, Objectively/Reasonable, to the Garden Valley Neighborhood House in Cleveland.
-Garden Valley is a food bank, education and training center, informal gathering place, and all-around sanctuary in one of the city’s most economically challenged areas.
-As supporters of this essential resource, we gladly complied with Ms. Ridgeway’s request.
+Garden Valley is a food bank, education and training center, and gathering place in one of the city’s most economically challenged areas.
+We were pleased to present a benefit performance in the facility’s Phoenix Theater.

-JUNE 25, 2016
+June 25, 2016

-For the 2016 Waterloo Arts Fest, Playwrights Local curated and underwrote a days’ worth of programming for the Kids’ Stage.
+For the 2016 Waterloo Arts Fest, Playwrights Local curated and underwrote a days’ worth of programming on the Kids’ Stage.
 This was our way of giving back to our host organization, Waterloo Arts, and to the North Collinwood neighborhood.